 Ben Baker is a writer and broadcaster.
 You can find his website here and follow him on Twitter at @benbakerbooks.
 Ben Baker’s Christmas Box, Ben’s book about the festive television schedules looking at forty years of the best, worst and weirdest Christmas TV, is available from here.

 You can read much more about eighties pop music in Tim’s book The Camberwick Green Procrastination Society, a collection of columns and features.
 The Camberwick Green Procrastination Society is available in paperback here or from the Kindle Store here.

-Some of the stranger Christmas Singles of the eighties – including Oh Blimey It’s Christmas by Frank Sidebottom – were covered in the Looks Unfamiliar Christmas Extra with Stephen O’Brien, which you can find here.
+Some of the more unusual Christmas Singles of the eighties – including Oh Blimey It’s Christmas by Frank Sidebottom – were the subject of Looks Unfamiliar with Stephen O’Brien which you can find here.

 © Tim Worthington.